libreswitch/ops/tests/bgp/bgp_test.md

     neighbor extern-peer-group remote-as 1
     ```

-7. Verify all the BGP configurations by comparing the expected values against the output of the **show running-config** command.
+7. Verify all the eBGP configurations by comparing the expected values against the output of the **show running-config** command.
 8. Confirm that the **neighbor route-map** configuration is applied succesfully by checking that the switch 1 network 10.0.0.0/8 is not received and that the network 11.0.0.0/8 is received on switch 2 via the **show ip bgp** command.
 9. Ensure that the hosts are able to PING after the routes are advertised.